Osman-Gokturk/TableauBasics/README.md

 the choşce of t he dashboard depends o nthe problem we are trying to provide a solution.

-WE are going to use  a sales data to do the following task: each task  is explained in its
+WE are going to use  foode sales data from the site: https://www.contextures.com/xlsampledata01.html.
+244 rows of data in the food sales table for order date, region, city, category, productName, quantity ordered, selling unit price,  and total price  the QuantityxUnitPrice.

-Revenue per state:
+** Revenue per state:**